59alireza59/EnvironmentalEconomics/README.md

-# Environmental Economics & ESG Analytics
+# Environmental Economics and ESG Analytics

 This repository is an academic booklet collection for core methods in Environmental Economics:
 **Cost–Benefit Analysis under Risk**, **Valuation of Ecosystem Services**, **Revealed Preference Methods**